jakubgg/Easy-Help-Screens-Alloy-Widget/README.md

 * Move support items names to the config file
 * Move email subject and text to the config file

+## Changelog
+1.0.1 Added Support info to the email body
+1.0 Initial release

 # Author
 Jakub Gadkowski